knaidoo29/magpie/README.md

 ```
 MAGPIE\footnote{https://github.com/knaidoo29/magpie/} was used
-for remapping  procedures in the analysis.
+for remapping  procedures in this analysis.
 ```

 ## Support